lougoncharenko/bank-account/README.md

 ## What did You learn?
--How to initiate attributes
+- How to initiate attributes
--How to create a class
+- How to create a class
--How to call a method.
+- How to call a method.
--How to create instances.
+- How to create instances.
--the importance of keywordf "self"
+- the importance of keywordf "self"
 <br>
 <br>